mrbappy99/python/documentation.md

  float()
  bool()
 `
+to see the type of string

+`type()`

 2. To find the power of any number-

 `pow(base, exponent)`

-2. To find square root of any number -
+3. To find square root of any number -

 `from math import sqrt
  sqrt(number)`